cscareerhub/csch-web/README.md

 3. Create a `.env` to store environment variables needed for Airtable.
 If you need credentials, please ask the code owners.

 4. Make sure you are on the correct node version using nvm.
-Run `nvm use` to make sure you are on the repository's configured node version.
+Run `nvm install` to make sure you are on the repository's configured node version.

 5. Run the development server with `yarn dev`.